purpleidea/purpleidea.com/content/blog/2014/05/13/vagrant-on-fedora-with-libvirt-reprise.md

 ```
 # yum update -y
 ```
-<strong><span style="text-decoration:underline;">Update</span></strong>: I'm actually now using vagrant 1.6.5, and you should try that instead.
+<strong><span style="text-decoration:underline;">Update</span>:</strong> I'm actually now using vagrant 1.6.5, and you should try that instead.
 It should work for you too.
 Modify the below to match the newer version.

 Download Vagrant version 1.5.4.
-No, <strong>don't</strong> use the latest version, it probably won't work!
+No, don't use the latest version, it probably won't work!
 Vagrant has new releases practically as often as there are sunsets, and they typically cause lots of breakages.
 ```
 $ wget https://dl.bintray.com/mitchellh/vagrant/vagrant_1.5.4_x86_64.rpm
 ```